Field States

-Field States is a strategic design studio working with public and private sector organizations to steward place-based transformation and create lasting civic value.
+Field States is a strategic design firm working with public and private sector organizations to steward place-based transformation and create lasting civic value.
+Based in the US, our team and work spans from the US, Canada, and Europe.

 The Field States team includes Toban Shadlyn, Matthew Claudel, Ryan Conlan, and Sol Tangvik, along with a diverse constellation of incredible collaborators.